turtureanu/sedutil/README.md

 DTA sedutil: For AMD Ryzen Systems

-The sedutil project provides a CLI tool (`sedutil-cli`) capable of setting up and managing self encrypting drives (SEDs) that comply with the TCG OPAL 2.00 standard.
+The sedutil project provides a CLI tool (`sedutil-cli`) capable of setting up and managing self encrypting drives (SEDs) that comply with the TCG OPAL 2.00 standard, Opalite, Pyrite, and Ruby.
 This project also provides a pre-boot authentication image (`linuxpba`) which can be loaded onto an encrypted disk's shadow MBR.
 This pre-boot authentication image allows the user enter their password and unlock SED drives during the boot process. **Using this tool can make data on the drive inaccessible!**

 ## Setup